andreasmarkussen/webdriver-reuse-session/README.md

 ## Usage

+The 'webdriver-reuse-session' script can be used both in a manual mode and in an automatic mode.

+### Manual Approach

-### Start a browser or find a Chrome Browser
+#### Start a browser or find a Chrome Browser, in the manual approach

-1. Start Webdriver-manager or a raw selenium
+1. Start Webdriver-manager or a raw selenium instance

 ```sh
 npm webdriver-manager start